How to Choose a Quality Under Sink Water Filter?

-The most important thing to know when choosing a water filter is what contaminants you’re trying to remove, so before choosing a water filter you need to know your water supply whether you get your water from the city, rain water tank or well.
+The most important thing to know when choosing a water filter is what contaminants you’re trying to remove, so before choosing a water filter you need to know:

 Types of Water Filters: